ThomasAllenSilva/Unity-GameplayTags/README.md

 # Extension Methods

-There's also an extension methods helper class which helps you retrieve/add/remove components from Objects
+There's also an extension methods helper class which helps you retrieve/add/remove tags from Objects

 <img width="491" alt="9" src="https://github.com/user-attachments/assets/97a5e42e-439f-40d2-a5f4-827a1d77fd02" />